-A lot of immigrants came to Canada without savings.
+A lot of people comes to Canada without savings.

 According to a BMO Wealth Management report, 19% of the immigrants that come to Canada have no savings at all.
 This makes me wonder: if it’s bad already to not have any savings in life, what to say about moving to a new country with no savings?

 Let me ask you a simple question: Could you come up with $2000 if an emergency arrives?
 Let’s say if your car breaks (really bad) or if you lose your job or if your kid breaks a leg and need medical attention.
 Could you pay for that right now, TODAY?

 Most people can’t.
 Most people don’t save for emergencies, and when emergencies come (and they WILL come, you can be sure about that) they have a disaster and not just an emergency.

 In the US, a survey said that more than half of the Americans would not get to come up with $2000 in 30 days for an emergency.
 I don’t know what the numbers are for Canadians, but I don’t think it’s far from it.

 I know you have a lot of excuses to not save money away for emergencies.
 And I’ll break the most common one here today with you.